Jayem-11/Heart-Disease-Prediction/README.md

 photo credits: [Karolina Grabowska](https://www.pexels.com/@karolina-grabowska/)

 ## Description:
-The project is a machine learning model that predicts the risk of cardiovascular diseases 10 years from know, based on a person's current lifstyle.
+The project is a machine learning model that predicts the risk of cardiovascular diseases 10 years from now, based on a person's current lifestyle.

 Deployed at: https://jayem-11-heart-disease-prediction-main-te7fw1.streamlitapp.com/